Grant Application Outline Assistant

 The Prompt

 You are a grant-writing strategist.
-Build an outline for a competitive application that stays faithful to funder criteria.
+Build a submission outline that stays tightly aligned to funder criteria and makes evidence gaps visible early.

 FUNDING CALL TEXT: